 Words of criticism cut sharply and they hurt for a lifetime.
 It will come in some form or the other.
 There is no stopping it; any attempt to contain it is like trying to grasp oil with the hand.
 Though we cannot control criticism levelled against us, how we respond to it is entirely our choice.

 Several options are available.
 Instead of withdrawing or reacting angrily, there is a better option.
 It is reacting creatively and positively to pain.

 This is exactly what an oyster does when a grain of sand gets injected into its body creating terrible pain.
-It secretes a fluid and covers that grain of sand.
-That is what we get as lovely pearls.
-Its positive and creative reaction to pain created something of exquisite beauty and enduring value.
+It then secretes a fluid and covers that grain of sand.
+That is how a lovely pearl is made over the years.
+The oyster’s positive and creative reaction to pain creates something of exquisite beauty and enduring value.

 So can your right response to criticism do for you.
 Always remember, “It is the wounded oyster that mends its shell with pearl.”

 Now let us take a look at the Seven Points that will help you face criticism that is levelled against you:

 #1.
 Though the pain is real decide to prove your critics wrong by using criticism as an inspiration to do your very best.
 Mistakes made need not prevent you from achieving greatness in life.

 #2.
 Understand that your value in life is not primarily based on your performance; but in the fact that you are created in the image and likeness of God.
 There is no one else like you; never was; never will be.

 #3.
 Never lose sight of your goal.
 Keep travelling hopefully towards it however slow or difficult the progress seems to be.
 Do not stop to answer every criticism levelled against you.
 As the proverb says, “The dogs bark, but the caravan moves on.”